-In the summer of 1991, an aerial survey covering the Bristol Bay region was conducted resulting in an abundance estimate of 3,531 (CV=0.243) harbor porpoise (Dahlheim et al. submitted).
+In the summer of 1991, an aerial survey covering the Bristol Bay region was conducted resulting in a corrected abundance estimate of 10,946 (CV=0.300).
+The uncorrected abundance estimate (3,531 (CV=0.243) was adjusted for availability bias using the Calambokidis et al. (1993) 3.1 (CV=0.171) correction factor for both perception and availability bias based on work in Puget Sound, Washington.
+The Barlow et al. (1988) correction factor of 3.2 was not used because it includes untested assumptions regarding observer behavior and visibility of harbor porpoise during surfacing intervals.
 No survey effort was conducted in the vicinity of the Pribilof Islands or along the Aleutian Islands because of the lack of commercial fisheries that could potentially affect harbor porpoise in those areas (Dahlheim et al. 1992).
 In addition, no survey effort was conducted north of Cape Newenham (approximately 59°N), when harbor porpoise are regular visitors as far north as Point Barrow during the summer months (Suydam and George 1992).
-Clearly, the 1991 survey covered only a fraction of the range occupied by the Bering Sea stock of harbor porpoise.
+The 1991 survey, therefore, covered less than one tenth of the range occupied by the Bering Sea stock of harbor porpoise.